COREmanager Documentation

 dnf install perl-CGI

-2. Create a handler file /usr/local/mgr5/addon/samba.pl with the following contents:
+2. Create a processing module file /usr/local/mgr5/addon/samba.pl with the following contents:

 Sample script